 ARGYLETM Replogle Suction Catheter

 congenital anomaly in which the oesophagus ends in a blind upper pouch.
-Most Infants with OA also have an abnormal
+Most infants with OA also have an abnormal

 Consent must first be obtained from the infant's Surgeon and Neonatal Consultant prior to using a Replogle tube.

-A medical treatment order is required to:
+A medical order is required to:

-Prior to Insertion of Replogle tube:
+or changing of a Replogle tube:

 It is the responsibility of the clinician caring for the infant with a Replogle tube to ensure that the parents understand the rationale for the intervention, as well as potential complications.